-Along with the loose hands, Tiger wants to fire those hips quickly, bringing that trail shoulder briskly through the impact zone to help keep the hands low at impact.
+Along with the loose hands, Woods wants to fire those hips quickly, bringing that trail shoulder briskly through the impact zone to help keep the hands low at impact.

 Hitting this popular shot takes some serious synchronization from all aspects of the body, something Woods encourages amateurs to master through repetition and practice.

 One of the biggest mistakes that amateurs make is staying behind the ball on the stinger.
 To hit a low stinger, you need your weight on the forward foot as the hands produce the attack angle needed for a great shot.

 For Woods, getting that lead shoulder over the lead knee at impact is vital to producing the lower ball flight needed for this tricky shot.
 If you are unsure if your body rotation is getting you in the right place at impact, take a camera and film your swing in slow-motion.